idstam/jsisie/README.md

 + StreamValues: If true don't store values internally.
 The user has to use the Callback class to get the values.
 Usefull for large files.
 + ThrowErrors: If false then cache all Exceptions in SieDocument.ValidationExceptions
 + DateFormat: The standard says yyyyMMdd and parser will default to that, but you can change the format to whatever you want.
-+ Encoding: The standard says codepage 437, but that is not supported by dotnet core.
-You can change it to whatever you want.
-It will default to codepage 437 when running in Dotnet Framework and 28591 (ISO-8859-1) when running dotnet core.
++ Encoding: The standard says codepage 437, but you can change it to whatever you want.
+The default will fallback to 28591 (ISO-8859-1) if 437 is not available.
 Please note that #KSUMMA will not be caclutated if you choose a multibyte encoding.

 **Not all features are implemented yet:**